 Lone Lake Trail is a 5 mile moderately trafficked out and back trail located near Mullan, Idaho that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until October.
 Dogs are also able to use this trail.

 Lone Lake Trail is a very nice day hike.
 I have done it in the spring, summer, and autumn.
 In the spring time, you can expect to cross a few seasonal streams, and see considerably more water over the water fall compared to other times of the year.
 I just completed a late September hike.
 The color of the leaves and the reflection in the lake were magical.